 If you just picked, or if you don't pick for two weeks or longer, and then fall off the horse, it's okay.
 Dust off your shoulders, brush it off, (or as Taylor would say, shake it off), and keep trying.
 Remember that the skin is a regenerative organ with an amazing capacity to heal itself.
 And if you do pick, keep in mind these post-picking solutions to help minimize damage.

 We hope this helps, and tell us below: Do you currently struggle with picking?
-If you're someone who has cured yourself of a bad picking habit, how did you do it?
+If you're someone who has cured yourself of a bad skin-picking habit, how did you do it?
 Share your tips below.